Longhouse: Americas

 In North America two groups of longhouses emerged: the Native American/First Nations longhouse of the tribes usually connected with the Iroquois (Haudenosaunee) in the northeast, and a similarly shaped structure which arose independently among the indigenous peoples of the Pacific Northwest Coast.

 The longhouses inhabited by the Iroquois were wood boards/bark-covered structures of standardized design "in the shape of an arbor" about 6 to 7 m wide providing shelter for several related families.
 The longhouse had a 3 m central aisle and 2 m compartments, about 6 to 7 m long, down each side.
 The end compartments were usually used for storage.
 Hearths were spaced about 6 to 7 m apart down the aisle, with smoke holes in the roof.
 Two families shared each hearth.
 Each longhouse would house several generations of an extended family; a house was built proportionately to the number of families it was expected to contain and might be lengthened over time to accommodate growth.
 It is possible to infer the population of an Iroquois town from the sizes and number of longhouses it contained.

 In South America, the Tucano people of Colombia and northwest Brazil traditionally combine a household in a single long house.
 The Xingu peoples of central Brazil build a series of longhouses in circular formations forming round villages.
 The ancient Tupi people of the Brazilian coast used to do this as well.
 The Yanomami people of Brazil and Venezuela build a round hut with a thatched roof that has a hole in the middle, called shabono, which could be considered a sort of longhouse.

 Asia

-Ancient Mumun pottery period culture
+Korea

-In Daepyeong, an archaeological site of the Mumun pottery period in Korea, longhouses have been found that date to circa 1100-850 BC.
+In Daepyeong, an archaeological site of the Mumun pottery period in Korea, longhouses have been found that date to circa 1100–850 BC.
 Their layout seems to be similar to those of the Iroquois.
 In these, several fireplaces were arranged along the longitudinal axis of the building.
 Later, the ancient Koreans started raising their buildings on stilts, so that the inner partitions and arrangements are somewhat obscure.
 The size of the buildings and their placement within the settlements may point to buildings for the nobles of their society or some sort of community or religious buildings.
 In Igeum-dong, an excavation site in South Korea, the large longhouses, 29 and 26 metres long, are situated between the megalithic cemetery and the rest of the settlement.